-Feeling Lost In Life Unsettled, immobilised or impotent in some ways, we may have lost our way in life, like we are a lost self, finding it hard to bring our self back.
+Feeling Lost In Life Unsettled, immobilised or impotent in some ways, we may have lost our way in life, maybe feel very alone, like we are a lost self, finding it hard to bring our self back.
 We may be holding onto things which now hold us back, e.g. our regrets, refusing to grow up.
 Our wandering mind may be lost in thought.
 Struggling to see the wood for the trees, some of us may be lost in our thoughts, confused because we are overwhelmed, lack focus, yet our confusion may point to other things.
 Sometimes it can seem as if our will has blown off course or is trapped, as if we are living on automatic.
 Our feelings may not be as accessible to us, as we would like.
 At different stages in life we can lose our way, be unsure, uncomfortable, uncertain, not knowing any more where we are going or what we want and may be seeking a structure, secure base.
+There may be lost or young parts of us we need to reconnect with.
 Some of our sense of lostness may also be about lost joy, innocence, kindness, lost creativity, losing our self in our relationship or of an existential nature.

 The Truth is, we all get lost as we try to find our way.JaTawny Muckelvene Chatmon

 Perhaps the key is to stop, take a look around and enjoy the scenery as we go.